-- The course is organized into sixteen weeks. - Each week has its own folder on the Course Content page in our Blackboard course. - Each course week runs from noon Monday to noon of the following Monday.
+- The course is organized into eight weeks. - Each week has its own folder on the Course Content page in our Blackboard course. - Each course week runs from noon Monday to noon of the following Monday.

-Assignment Deadlines: The weekly assignment deadlines are Mondays and Wednesdays at midnight unless otherwise noted.
+Assignment Deadlines: The weekly assignment deadlines are Monday and Thursday at midnight unless otherwise noted.

-Supplies: Access to a computer with printer and reliable internet access; pen and notebook.
+Supplies: Access to a computer with printer and reliable internet access.